SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayOutlineForSushuJack.md

 "Despite a steady reduction in its own numbers after 1815, the Royal Navy was at some times probably as powerful as the next three or four navies in actual fighting power. " (Kennedy Ch.
 4).
 Due to to Britian's steady technological advancement, the British Royal Navy was able to use its advanced technology — of which it was one the first to adopt — to offset its reduced numbers.

-In addition to its effeciencies, this
+In addition to its efficiencies, the